 Whether or not you meet the federal NAICS small business size standards becomes an issue when your competition files a small business size protest to the Contracting Officer.
 You are then left to defend yourself and show proof of annual receipts in addition to providing numerous business contracts and documents requested by the SBA.

-Having SBA size standards lawyers that understand affiliation regulations and the Ostensible Subcontractor Rule is critical to protecting your company’s rights to lucrative government contracts.
+Having SBA size standards lawyers and OHA Size Appeal lawyers that understand affiliation regulations and the Ostensible Subcontractor Rule is critical to protecting your company’s rights to lucrative government contracts.
 More importantly, when the SBA issues an adverse size determination decision, you want a law firm that can uncover legal errors in the SBA’s analysis and ultimate decision.

 With law offices in Washington, DC and Denver, Colorado, the SBA lawyers at Watson & Associates, LLC frequently help companies facing an adverse size determination decision.
 As former government contracting staff members or attorneys, we have the unique experience of being able to sift through the legal errors from the SBA, and then presenting them concisely in OHA appeals cases.

 Reasons for Violations of SBA Size Standards Regulations

 The most common cause of violating the SBA small business standards is relying too heavily on a proposed teaming partner or subcontractor when you submit a government contract bid.
 Many companies may not be aware of the underlying rules.
 However, having a reliable and experienced government contract small business attorney can be helpful and save tens of thousands in litigation costs.

 Other causes of violations of small business regulations and the Small Business Act include: